GhostTheBoo/Plandomizer/README.md

 # Plandomizer

+BONUS MODIFIERS DO NOT FUNCTION CURRENTLY.
+REPLACING ANYTHING WITH A BONUS REWARD WILL NOT WORK!

-Download entire folder as zip
+Download entire folder as zip.

-Run executable in this exact file structure
+Run executable in this exact file structure.

-Select a world to view its checks
+Select a world to view its checks.

-Select the check to replace
+Select the row with the check to replace.

-Click replace and reply with yes to replaced the selected location with the chosen reward
+Click replace to replace the original reward with the selected reward.

+Click Default to return the selected check back to its original reward.

-Click save to save all replacements in a pnach file
+Click save to save all replacements in a pnach file.

 # TODO